shipcloud/shipcloud-developer-portal/reference/index.md

 - __carrier__ (string), the carrier you want to use.
 Possible values are "dhl", "gls", "fedex", "hermes", "ups".
 - __pickup_date__ (string), pickup date (e.g. 2014/02/12)
-- __shipments__ (array of shipment objects), if you want only specific shipments to get picked up, you can send their shipment objects with the request
+- __shipments__ (array of shipment objects), if you want only specific shipments to get picked up, you can send their shipment objects with the request.
+Please keep in mind that only normal and no return shipments can be picked up.

 #### Response
 {% include headers/200_ok.html %}